bdjohnson529/podcast/README.md

-# CommercializeCast
+# AudioCourse AI

-> Generate and listen to short podcasts on commercialization opportunities for new AI topics.
+> Generate and listen to personalized AI-powered podcasts on any topic to accelerate your learning.

-A production-ready web application that creates personalized 8-12 minute podcasts exploring the business potential of AI technologies.
+A production-ready web application that creates personalized 8-12 minute educational podcasts on any topic.
 Built with Next.js, ElevenLabs, and Supabase.

 ## ✨ Features

 ### Core Functionality
-- **AI Topic Input**: Enter any AI technology, model, or capability
+- **Any Topic Input**: Enter any subject you want to learn about - tech, science, history, arts, etc.
 - **Personalized Content**: Tailor to your familiarity level (New/Some/Expert)
-- **Industry Focus**: Optional targeting for Finance, Healthcare, Retail, etc.
+- **Context Focus**: Optional targeting for specific areas or applications
-- **Smart Script Generation**: Uses OpenAI GPT-4 to create structured, realistic content
+- **Smart Script Generation**: Uses OpenAI GPT-4 to create structured, educational content
 - **High-Quality TTS**: ElevenLabs voices for natural-sounding audio
 - **Download & Share**: Export MP3 audio and text transcripts

 ### Content Structure
 Each podcast includes:
 - **Overview**: 60-90 second intro tailored to familiarity level
-- **Monetization Models**: 3-5 different approaches with GTM strategies
+- **Key Concepts**: 3-5 fundamental ideas with clear explanations
+- **Applications & Examples**: Real-world uses and case studies
-- **Moats & Risks**: Technical, regulatory, data, and distribution challenges
+- **Challenges & Considerations**: Limitations, debates, and complexities
-- **Build vs Buy**: Guidance with timelines and resource requirements
-- **30-Day Action Plan**: Concrete next steps
+- **Learning Path**: Next steps and recommended resources
+- **Summary & Takeaways**: Key points to remember
-- **Glossary**: Key terms (for non-experts)
+- **Glossary**: Important terms (for non-experts)
 - **Sources**: Research links and references

 ### User Experience